maple-labs/mplv2/README.md

 ## Overview

-This repository brings together the core smart contracts of the MPL V2 and its modules.
+This repository contains the contracts and modules of the Maple V2 token.

 ## Submodules